Following a wine trail

 Of all the states, Michigan has been most active in forming winery trails.
 And why not?
 There have always been a lot of orchards in Michigan.

 Watch for special tastings and other events along the wine trails, especially in fall.

 Here’s where to sample wine in Iowa, Illinois, Minnesota, Wisconsin and Michigan.

 Iowa Wine Trail: Nine wineries are part of this group in the Mississippi River Valley, between Decorah and Clinton.

 Heart of Iowa Wine Trail: Eight wineries and 1 meadery are in central Iowa, mostly around Des Moines.

-Great River Road Wine Trail: Most of the 11 members of this Mississippi River Valley group are between Red Wing and Winona, but they stretch from Prescott at the mouth of the St. Croix to Marquette in northeast Iowa.
+Great River Road Wine Trail: Most of the 10 members of this Mississippi River Valley group are between Red Wing and Winona, but they stretch as far south as Marquette in northeast Iowa.

 Fox River Valley Wine Trail: These five wineries are in and around Green Bay in eastern Wisconsin.

 Door County Wine Trail: There are eight wineries on Wisconsin's popular peninsula on Lake Michigan, from Algoma to Fish Creek.